-An attorney was engaged and on the appointed court date, both Mom and Dad appeared with the necessary documentation of the work that had been done, and presented the detailed accounting to the judge.
+An attorney was engaged and on the appointed court date both Mom and Dad appeared with the necessary documentation of the work which had been done and presented the detailed accounting to the judge.
 The judge very carefully examined the documents, looked at Dad and asked, “George, did you do this work?”
 Dad said, “Yes Judge, and that is my bill for the work.”
-The judge looked at the defendant while striking his gavel on the stand and said, “The court orders the defendant to pay George Young the amount of this bill.”
+The judge looked at the defendant while striking his gavel on the stand and said, “The court orders the defendant to pay George Young the full amount of this bill.”
 The defense lawyer said, “Judge, we have not presented our defense.”
 The judge quickly said, “There is no need for you to speak.
-Everyone that has lived in this community for any period of time knows the integrity and honesty of George Young.
+Everyone who has lived in this community for any period of time knows the integrity and honesty of George Young.
 If he says he did the work and this is his bill, then you must pay it because it is fair and reasonable.
 Case dismissed.”